 Beyond an interim non-family president, an active board of directors can enormously benefit the entrepreneur in managing the leadership transition and training generation two.
 A strong, competent board can make it easier for both the entrepreneur and a non-family president who reports to the board.

 An engaged board of directors can broaden the entrepreneur’s perspective, reflect company/family history, amplify objectivity and enhance discussions about any potential shortcomings discovered in generation two.

-Prepare an employment agreement to memorialize the employment expectations for the non-family president.
+Prepare an employment agreement to memorialise the employment expectations for the non-family president.
 The agreement protects everyone involved and supports the president’s ability to monitor new family leaders and hold them accountable.
-Consult with your own adviser to help develop such a document that formalizes expectations necessary for the continued successful operation of your family business.
+Consult with your own adviser to help develop such a document that formalises expectations necessary for the continued successful operation of your family business.

 Business families are complex entities because they combine so many unusual characteristics—expressed and unexpressed.
 This does not mean that an ‘outsider’ is difficult to find or may be challenged to coach the incoming generation.
 In fact, the right candidate can simultaneously relieve the entrepreneur’s stress and launch the family business legacy into a strong future.